vkboo/-vkbo/components/docs/components/KeepAlive.md

 import { FC } from 'react';
 import { useModel, useDispatch } from 'umi';
 import { CurrencyContext, LocaleProvider } from 'iglooform';
-import { IglooAliveScope, reactActivation } from 'igloo-transit-tools';
+import { NodeAliveScope, reactActivation } from '@vkbo/components';
 import { IntlProvider } from 'react-intl';
 import { locales } from '@/locales';